 Sarah is now over 40 but she likes to mention this award on the website so people think she is under 40.
 Recent awards: 10 under 40 Zoetis’ “10 under 40″ award program is designed to recognize 10 veterinarians under the age of 40 who are making significant contributions to swine medicine.

-Sarah loves to go on dates with her husband, spend time with her kids, canoe, relax with piano, reading, or writing, and enjoys yoga and crossfit.
+Sarah loves to go on dates with her husband, spend time with her kids, canoe, relax with piano, read, or write, and participate in local yoga and CrossFit.

 Brent is responsible for administrative, financial, and operations management.
 He oversees strategic planning in addition to budgeting, financial management, contracts, human resources, procurement, compliance, real estate, facilities, information technology and risk management.
 In short, Brent is the glue that holds everything together at AgCreate.
 He helps to keep everyone on schedule and on time, while throwing in a little humor at the same time.
-If you’re looking for Brent, he most likely is on excel at his computer or checking the mail for the tenth time that day.
+If you’re looking for Brent, he most likely is on Microsoft Excel at his computer.

 If he were a superhero, he’d want to be Dr. Strange.
 Brent says, “I can identify with Dr. Strange’s journey from total arrogance to a place of coming to know there were things he didn’t know.”